List of modern great powers: Spain (1469–1819)

 After the crowns of Castile and Aragon united in 1469, modern Spain began to emerge as a great power.
-Besides conquering the Emirate of Granada and completing the Reconquista, in the 16th century, Spain was in the vanguard of European global exploration and colonial expansion and the opening of trade routes across the oceans, with trade flourishing across the Atlantic Ocean between Spain and the Americas and across the Pacific Ocean between the Asia–Pacific and Mexico via the Philippines.
+Besides conquering the Emirate of Granada and completing the "Reconquista", in the 16th century, Spain was in the vanguard of European global exploration and colonial expansion and the opening of trade routes across the oceans, with trade flourishing across the Atlantic Ocean between Spain and the Americas and across the Pacific Ocean between the Asia–Pacific and Mexico via the Philippines.
 Conquistadors toppled the Aztec, Inca, and Maya civilizations, and laid claim to vast stretches of land in North and South America.
 For a long time, the Spanish Empire dominated the oceans with its navy and ruled the battlefield with its infantry, the effective tercios.
 Spain enjoyed a cultural golden age in the 16th and 17th centuries as Europe's foremost power, with the largest economy of all nations during at least half of the 16th century.

-From 1580 to 1640, the Spanish Empire and the Portuguese Empire were conjoined in a personal union of its Habsburg monarchs, during the period of the Iberian Union, though the empires continued to be administered separately.
+From 1580 to 1640, the Spanish Empire and the Portuguese Empire were conjoined in a personal union of its Habsburg monarchs, during the period of the Iberian Union.
+However, the empires continued to be administered separately.

-From the middle of the 16th century, silver and gold from the American mines increasingly financed the military capability of Habsburg Spain, then the foremost global power, in its long series of European, American and North African wars.
-Until the loss of its American colonies in the 19th century, Spain maintained one of the largest empires in the world, even though it suffered fluctuating military and economic fortunes from the 1640s.
-Confronted by new experiences, Spanish thinkers formulated some of the first modern thoughts on natural law, sovereignty, international law, war, and economics, going as far as questioning the legitimacy of imperialism, in related schools of thought referred to collectively as the School of Salamanca.
+From the middle of the 16th century, silver and gold from the American mines increasingly financed the military capability of Habsburg Spain, then the foremost global power, in its long series of European, American, and North African wars.
+Until the loss of its American colonies in the 19th century, Spain maintained one of the largest empires in the world, even though it suffered from fluctuating military and economic fortunes from the 1640s onward.
+Confronted with new experiences, Spanish thinkers formulated some of the first modern ideas on natural law, sovereignty, international law, war, and economics, going so far as to question the legitimacy of imperialism, in related schools of thought collectively referred to as the School of Salamanca.